-For your convenience, this meeting will be held in person and via videoconference hosted on the Zoom platform.
+For your convenience, this meeting will also be held via videoconference, hosted on the Zoom platform.
+Learn more about Zoom here: https://zoom.us

-PUBLIC COMMENT:

-Public comment may be submitted via email in advance of the meeting, or in an orderly process during the meeting.
-You can email comments before the meeting to asouza@trinidad.ca.gov.
-Or you can deliver hand-written comments to 409 Trinity Street, or mail them to P.O.
-Box 390, Trinidad CA, by 2:00 p.m. on the day of the meeting for posting on the City website.
+PUBLIC COMMENT: Public comment may be submitted via email in advance of the meeting, or in an orderly process during the meeting.
+If you do not have access to email and you would like to provide a written statement, please deliver your comments to 409 Trinity Street, Trinidad CA, by 2:00pm on the meeting day, or email to cityclerk@trinidad.ca.gov